toukea/android-IstatNetwork/README.md

         can also use MutipartHttpQuery, BodyPartHttpQuery or your own HttpQuery<?> child class instance */
     SimpleHttpQuery http = new SimpleHttpQuery();
-    //add http parm to your http query http.addParam("parma1","value1");
+    //add http parm to your http httpAsyncQuery http.addParam("parma1","value1");
     http.addParam("param2","value2");
     //build and call your Async Http Query. for example a GET